Dev-rick/Udagram/README.md

 # Udagram Image Filtering App

-## Version 1: Locally usable by running ionic serve and npm run dev

-> _tip_: No need for deployments file or docker yet!

-> _tip_: As both sevrices run on the same port, it is only possible to use one at the time.

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts: